AkshayG99/BramHacks2025/README.md

    ```

    **Note:** You can also use `NEXT_PUBLIC_GEMINI_API_KEY` if you prefer, but `GEMINI_API_KEY` is more secure as it's only accessible server-side.

+   **Note:** SMS alerts require the Twilio variables above—without them, the manual “Send text alert” button will respond with an error.

    **Note:** The app works without API keys!
 It uses:
    - **Leaflet + OpenStreetMap** (free, no API key needed) for maps